shanavasaintolien/marketing-analytics-labs/lab-00-data-says-about-you/README.md

 - What important context is missing?
 - What additional questions would someone need to ask before making decisions about you?

-Write 1 short paragraph.
+Write 1 short paragraph (3-4 sentences).

 ---

-# ✍️ Part 5: Reflection

-In 3–5 sentences, respond to:

-> What does this exercise reveal about the strengths and limitations of marketing analytics?

----

-# 🎨 Format Options (Choose One)
+# 🎨 Format Options (Choose One: Canva Visual, Google Doc, google slide, or any other platform)

 ## Option 1: Canva Visual (Recommended)
 Create a 1-2 page visual that includes: